Aarsh30/QuickChats/README.md

 ```
 For Backend.

-Open another terminal in folder, Also make sure mongodb is running in background.
+Open another terminal in folder, Also make sure mongodb is running
 ```shell
 cd server
 yarn start
 ```

-Done!
-Now open localhost:3000 in your browser.
+Open localhost:3000 in your browser.